 The number of calories in food in its natural state (raw) depends on a single factor: the proportion of macronutrients, carbohydrates, proteins and fats, each with a specific energy value.
 Alcohol is another component of food that also provides energy after your organic metabolism.

 The caloric intake of each of them is variable.
-Carbohydrates and proteins provide 4 Kcal per gram and fats, about 9 Kcal.
+Carbohydrates and protein provide 4 Kcal per gram and fat, about 9 Kcal.
 Alcohol provides about 7 Kcal per gram, relevant when quantifying a person’s intake, especially when the consumption of alcoholic beverages is high.

 In order to estimate calories in different foods, a unique criterion must be used to match them.
 The standard measure of “100 grams of food” is used to compare the caloric content between the different foods, regardless of the ration that is consumed afterward.
 To guide you about the caloric content of a food, it is useful to know two questions: